mcgill-csus/Constitution/Constitution.md

     - (i) Vice-President Arts;
     - (j) Vice-President Helpdesk;
     - (k) The representatives in order of date of appointment.
-3. By definition, a person is incapacitated when he/she is no longer able to perform the duties as specified in the CSUS’s Constitution, and is unable to continue their mandate.
+3. By definition, a person is incapacitated when they are no longer able to perform the duties as specified in the CSUS’s Constitution, and is unable to continue their mandate.
 4. The C.R.O. is listed, in the event none of the m embers of the Executive Council is able to assume the office of President, shall be the acting President until such time as an election or by-election is held to fill all vacancies as prescribed by the CSUS’s Constitution and Electorate Bylaws.

 # Part IV: The Constitution